Heroine. Not Heroin.

 - Add anything new that you hope to accomplish in the next 7-8 days to the Master Plan.

 - Put aside any papers that no longer go in the Action / Pending box.
 Use the temporary box to contain them.
 These might be papers that go to someone else with no further action from you.
 Or papers to shred or, God forbid, file.

-Be sure not to move papers away from the box until you are totally done with them.
-Put anything that still has an associated action back into the box after you’ve written it on the plan.
+Be sure to put anything that still has an associated action back into the box after you’ve written it on the plan.

 That way, whenever you do a paperwork task this week, the backup paperwork is right there where you can easily find it.

 - Now, take a look at the following checklist of reminders.
 There may be tasks on here to add to your Master Plan.
 Be sure to include any other items you can think of, as well.